-We also conducted case analysis to discuss the strengths and weaknesses of solvers.
-Figure \ref{fig:case} displays four plane geometry problems (a)-(d) involving various geometric layout, and they rely on good layout awareness to solve them.
-In case (a), the positional relationship between C and F determines the relationship between the $\angle$JIK and $\angle$DEC whether are corresponding angles or alternate angles.
-The solution results illustrate that LANS distinguishes the corresponding angles correctly while other solvers are misguided.
+We also conducted a case analysis to discuss the strengths and weaknesses of solvers.
+Figure \ref{fig:case} displays four plane geometry problems (a)-(d) involving various geometric layouts, and they rely on good layout awareness to solve them.
+In case (a), the position of C relative to F determines if $\angle$JIK and $\angle$DEC are corresponding or alternate angles.
+Results show LANS identifies corresponding angles accurately, unlike other solvers.
 In case (b), the perception of polygon edge number is the key to solving this problem.
-Contrary to LANS, NGS and PGPSNet cannot count edge number correctly through diagram or textual clauses, resulting in a wrong solution.
+Contrary to LANS, other solvers cannot count edge numbers correctly through the diagram or textual clauses, resulting in a wrong solution.
 Case (c) is the same problem as shown in Figure \ref{fig:example} in which textual clauses cannot identify diagram uniquely.
-In contrast with PGPSNet, LANS can judge the orientation and type of $\angle$ABC and gets the right solution.
-Case (d) is a complex layout scenario that none of solvers can be solved correctly.
-In conclusion, case analyses above fully indicate that LANS promotes GPS with enhanced layout awareness.
+In contrast with PGPSNet, LANS can judge the orientation and type of $\angle$ABC and get the right solution.